vanducng/datafold-docs/docs/on-prem/content/vpcs/aws.md

 Click **Create Role** to complete this step.

-Now the role is created, you should be routed back to a list of roles in your organization.
+Now that the role is created, you should be routed back to a list of roles in your organization.

 Click on your newly created role to get a sharable link for the account and store this in your password manager.
 When setting up your deployment with a support engineer, Datafold will use this link to gain access to the account.